danshumaan/preempt/README.md

 # preempt
+Prϵϵmpt is a security framework designed to protect personally identifiable information (PII) in text by applying encryption or other privacy-preserving techniques before that data is sent to third-party large language model (LLM) APIs.

+Prϵϵmpt achieves high utility for a diverse range of tasks while maintaining cryptographic guarantees.
+For the experiments and results found in [Prϵϵmpt: Sanitizing Sensitive Prompts for LLMs](https://arxiv.org/abs/2504.05147), please refer to [this repo](https://github.com/danshumaan/preempt-experiments).

 This is a modular version of Prϵϵmpt, meant to be used as part of other projects.

-For the experiments and results found in [Prϵϵmpt: Sanitizing Sensitive Prompts for LLMs](https://arxiv.org/abs/2504.05147), please refer to [this repo](https://github.com/danshumaan/preempt-experiments).
 ## Setup
 1. Clone this repo and navigate to the root directory (`preempt`).
 2. Install uv following the [instructions here](https://docs.astral.sh/uv/getting-started/installation/).
-3. Create a virtual environment with Python 3.11 and activate it:
+3. Create a virtual environment with Python 3.11, activate it and add preempt:
 ```
 uv venv --python 3.11
 . ./.venv/bin/activate
+uv init
-uv sync
+uv add preempt
 ```
+If you already have a project in which you would like to use Prϵϵmpt, use either `pip install preempt` or `uv add preempt`, depending on the set up.

 ## Usage